 If you like snow and winter sports, visiting Vancouver in winter is the best thing for you, since there are ski slopes very close to the city.

 Between March and May, and September and November, the temperatures are mild and you can find hotels with very good prices, so that period is the best time to travel to Vancouver.

 HOW TO GET TO VANCOUVER

 The best way to get to Vancouver is by flying directly to the Vancouver International Airport, which is south of Vancouver and a half-hour train ride from the city.

-If you want to find cheap flights to Vancouver, I recommend booking them 3 months in advance, in addition to using a notification service in case of price drops, like the one offered by Skyscanner.
+If you want to find cheap flights to Vancouver, I recommend booking them 3 months in advance, in addition to using a notification service in case of price drops.

 THINGS TO DO IN VANCOUVER IN ONE DAY

 If you want to have a perfect day in Vancouver, plan your visit in advance.
 To help you plan, we are going to tell you everything you have to visit in Vancouver.

 First of all, I have to confess that Vancouver is not a city that excited me greatly.
 For me, the real appeal of Vancouver is in the surroundings: dreamy mountains and a sea full of surprises.
 For downtown Vancouver, 24 hours is enough to explore the most popular attractions.

 Of all the things you have to see in Vancouver, the first place I recommend is Stanley Park.
 This was what we liked most about our day in Vancouver.

 This huge park will make you forget about the city.
 We walked a big section and it took us more than two hours.
 Renting a bicycle to visit is also a good option.

 You will find an area where there are a lot of indigenous totem poles.
 This is, for me, one of the best places to see in Vancouver.
 Tellingly, the so-called First Nations lived on the west coast of Canada for more than 500 generations

 Also in this park, you can find the statue “Girl in a Wetsuit“.
 This is possibly the most popular statue in Vancouver.